-- 4.3.2 A petition signed by at least five or 20%, whichever is larger, of the members of the active staff may add nominations to the ballot.
-The medical staff must submit such a petition to the president of the medical staff at least fourteen (14) days prior to the election for the nominee(s) to be placed on the ballot.
-The MEC meeting as a nominating committee must determine if the candidate meets the qualifications in section 4.2 above before, he/she can be placed on the ballot. - 4.3.3 Only members of the active category shall be eligible to vote.
+- 4.3.1 The MEC shall offer at least one nominee for each available position.
+Nominations must be announced, and the names of the nominees distributed to all members of the active medical staff at least 30 days prior to the election. - 4.3.2 Officers and Member At Large member shall be elected at least one month prior to the expiration of the term of the current officers.
+Only members of the active category shall be eligible to vote.
 The MEC will determine the mechanisms by which votes may be cast.
 The mechanisms that may be considered include written mail ballots and electronic voting via computer, fax, or other technology for transmitting the member's voting choices.
 No proxy voting will be permissible.
 The nominee(s) who receives the greatest number of votes will be elected.
-In the event of a tie vote, the medical staff support professional will arrange for a repeat vote(s) until one candidate receives a greater number of votes.
+In the event of a tie vote, the medical staff support professional will make arrangements for a repeat vote(s) until one candidate receives a greater number of votes.